 Feel free to play around with pattern.
 A wedding is a time when a suit doesn’t have to be all business, and if you want to wear bold stripes or checks but typically can’t, now’s the time.

-Further, look for jackets that have either half or 1/8 linings.
-Fully-lined jackets are fine, but removing some of it allows for a little bit more ventilation, which is never a bad thing when the temperatures hit 85 degrees and above.
+Finally, look for jackets that have either half or 1/8 linings.
+Fully-lined jackets are fine, but removing some of it allows for a little bit more ventilation, which is never a bad thing when the temperatures hit 85°F (30°C) and above.

-In the daytime you can also opt for less formal shoes like white derbies or suede loafers.
-Should you want to go even more casual, you can lose the tie and the socks, or even opt for a pair of linen trousers with linen shirt and odd waistcoat.
+In the daytime, you can also opt for less formal shoes like white derbies or suede loafers.
+Should you want to go even more casual, you can lose the tie and the socks, or even opt for a pair of linen trousers with a linen shirt and odd waistcoat.